 The following movie critique portion of this review was written by my colleague Cainan Myracle.

-Blade is currently available to purchase on 4K UHD Blu-Ray and Digital.
+Godzilla is currently available to purchase on 4K UHD Blu-Ray and Digital.

 Note: Images presented in this review are not reflective of the image quality of the 4K UHD Blu-Ray.

 Disclaimer: Warner Bros.
 Home Entertainment has supplied a copy of this disc free of charge for review purposes.
 All opinions in this review are the honest reactions of the author.